ibm-cloud-docs/databases-for-postgresql/connecting-psql.md

 ## Installing `psql`

 Install the command line client for PostgreSQL, `psql`.
 To use `psql`, the PostgreSQL client tools need to be installed on the local system.
-They can be installed with the full PostgreSQL package that is provided from postgresql.org, or from your operating systems packages.
+They can be installed with the full PostgreSQL package that is provided from [postgresql.org](https://www.postgresql.org/download/), or as a [package from your operating system's package manager](https://www.compose.com/articles/postgresql-tips-installing-the-postgresql-client/).

 For more information about `psql`, see the [PostgreSQL documentation](https://www.postgresql.org/docs/current/static/app-psql.html).

 ## `psql` Connection Strings